 Cats and dogs are the most common pets that visit pet veterinary professionals every year.
 That can add up to an extraordinary amount of money being spent at the veterinarian’s office every year.
 This fact brings up the question, should you get pet insurance if you have a pet?
 How do you know if pet insurance is right for your pet?

 - Turkish Van

 Of course, if you have a pet you know that no matter what the cost, you want to make sure they live a long, and happy life.
-Whether your pet is a two-day old fish or a 15 year old dog, you can find health insurance somewhere.
+Whether your pet is a two-day-old fish or a 15-year-old dog, you can find pet health insurance somewhere.
 However, if your dog is older and already ill, health insurance will probably cost you more than you want to pay.
 If you are not sure, talk to your veterinary professional about it first.

 Pet insurance can be confusing, but it doesn't have to cost a fortune.
 Find a plan using Wag!’s pet insurance comparison tool and save hundreds on veterinary costs each year!